• Skip to content

 Access course students apply through Clearing in the same way once Clearing opens in July – you may receive a verbal offer straight away if you have your results.

+Many Access students will get their results in July.
 Access course students are required to submit their results to their firm choice university.
-If you don't have a confirmed place or want to explore clearing places with us we'll have an online Clearing application form in addition to our telephone hotline.
+If you don't have a confirmed place or want to explore Clearing places with us we'll have an online Clearing application form in addition to our telephone hotline.

 Once you have decided that you would like to accept an offer of a place through Clearing you will need to confirm your acceptance – either through UCAS or by sending a confirmation of clearing application form.